SevenShepherd/SevenShepherd.github.io/_posts/2022-11-08-true-christian.markdown

 <!-- the former leads to a lifestyle of practicing sin and the latter leads to soteriological sanctification. -->

 In this article we examine the difference between lip service (Tit 1:16; Is 29:13; Mt 15:8) and justification.
-One path leads to the practice of sin and the other to soteriological sanctification.
+One path leads to the practice of sin (1Jn 3:9-10) and the other to soteriological sanctification (Phil 2:12).

 <!-- Let us not give unrepentant sinners false hope; rather, let us declare the whole counsel of God: “You must be born again” (Jn 3:7).
 Faith without works is dead (James 2:26), and if your faith is dead, how can you be justified? -->